-31.-(1) The prohibition in regulation 12 (asset-freeze in relation to designated persons) is not contravened by an independent person ("P") transferring to another person a legal or equitable interest in funds or economic resources where, immediately before the transfer, the interest-

-- (a) is held by P, and - (b) is not held jointly with the designated person.

-(2) In paragraph (1) "independent person" means a person who-

-- (a) is not the designated person, and - (b) is not owned or controlled directly or indirectly (within the meaning of regulation 7) by the designated person.

-(3) The prohibitions in regulations 12 to 14 (asset-freeze in relation to, and making funds available to, or for the benefit of, designated persons) are not contravened by a relevant institution crediting a frozen account with interest or other earnings due on the account.

-(4) The prohibitions in regulations 13 and 14 (making funds available to, or for the benefit of, designated persons) are not contravened by a relevant institution crediting a frozen account where it receives funds transferred to that institution for crediting to that account.

-(5) The prohibitions in regulations 13 and 14 are not contravened by the transfer of funds to a relevant institution for crediting to an account held or controlled (directly or indirectly) by a designated person, where those funds are transferred in discharge (or partial discharge) of an obligation which arose before the date on which the person became a designated person.

-(6) The prohibitions in regulations 12 to 14 are not contravened in relation to a designated person ("P") by a transfer of funds from account A to account B, where-
+- 30.-(1) The prohibition in regulation 11 (asset-freeze in relation to designated persons) is not contravened by an independent person ("P") transferring to another person a legal or equitable interest in funds or economic resources where, immediately before the transfer, the interest- - (a) is held by P, and - (b) is not held jointly with the designated person. - (2) In paragraph (1) "independent person" means a person who- - (a) is not the designated person, and - (b) is not owned or controlled directly or indirectly (within the meaning of regulation 7) by the designated person. - (3) The prohibitions in regulations 11 to 13 (asset-freeze in relation to, and making funds available to, or for the benefit of, designated persons) are not contravened by a relevant institution crediting a frozen account with interest or other earnings due on the account. - (4) The prohibitions in regulations 12 and 13 (making funds available to, or for the benefit of, designated persons) are not contravened by a relevant institution crediting a frozen account where it receives funds transferred to that institution for crediting to that account. - (5) The prohibitions in regulations 12 and 13 are not contravened by the transfer of funds to a relevant institution for crediting to an account held or controlled (directly or indirectly) by a designated person, where those funds are transferred in discharge (or partial discharge) of an obligation which arose before the date on which the person became a designated person. - (6) The prohibitions in regulations 11 to 13 are not contravened in relation to a designated person ("P") by a transfer of funds from account A to account B, where-

-- (a) account A is with a relevant institution which carries on an excluded activity within the meaning of section 142D of the Financial Services and Markets Act 2000(a), - (b) account B is with a ring-fenced body within the meaning of section 142A of the Financial Services and Markets Act 2000(b), and - (c) accounts A and B are held or controlled (directly or indirectly) by P. - (7) In this regulation-

-"designated person" has the same meaning as it has in Part 3 (Finance);

-(a) 2000 c.8.
-Section 142D was inserted by the Financial Services (Banking Reform) Act 2013 (c.33), section 4(1).
+- (a) account A is with a relevant institution which carries on an excluded activity within the meaning of section 142D of the Financial Services and Markets Act 2000(a), - (b) account B is with a ring-fenced body within the meaning of section 142A of the Financial Services and Markets Act 2000(b), and - (c) accounts A and B are held or controlled (directly or indirectly) by P. - (7) In this regulation- - "designated person" has the same meaning as it has in Part 3 (Finance); - "frozen account" means an account with a relevant institution which is held or controlled (directly or indirectly) by a designated person; - "relevant institution" means a person that has permission under Part 4A of the Financial Services and Markets Act 2000(c) (permission to carry on regulated activity). - (8) The definition of "relevant institution" in paragraph (7) is to be read with section 22 of the Financial Services and Markets Act $2000(\mathbf{d})$, any relevant order under that $section(\mathbf{e})$ and Schedule 2 to that $Act(\mathbf{f})$.